 - We analyze the ethical issues and suggest a means to resolve them.

 - The primary consultant shares his or her opinion and recommendations with the health care team, patient and family and records it in the medical record.

 - The most challenging cases may be presented (without names or identifying details) to the full Clinical Ethics Committee to obtain broader consensus.

 - Ethicists follow-up as needed or requested.

 Ethics consultations are not appropriate for all situations.
-If you have a question about a financial, legal, quality of care or other issue, ask to be put in touch with the D-H Office of Patient Relations by calling 650-5000.
+If you have a question about a financial, legal, quality of care, or other issues, ask to be put in touch with the Office of Patient Relations by calling 650-5000.

-Ethics consultations are available from 8:00 am to 5:00 pm, Monday-Friday excluding holidays.
+Ethics consultations are available from 8:00 am to 5:00 pm, Monday through Friday, excluding holidays.
 Calls received after hours and on weekends will be directed to the Ethics Consultant on-call the next available business day.